martinecker/SkellyUltra/custom_components/skelly_ultra/skelly_ultra_srv/README.md

 ## 📖 Overview

 This server is designed to work around limitations of managing Bluetooth Classic audio devices from within Home Assistant containers.
 It provides a REST API interface to:

 - 📡 Connect and pair with Bluetooth Classic devices (the speaker inside the Skelly animatronic)
 - 🎵 Play audio files through connected devices
 - 🔗 **Manage multiple device connections simultaneously** - connect to and control multiple Skelly devices at once

+The server can also act as a BLE proxy to control the BLE device in on or more Skelly devices.
+It can:

+- Forward raw BLE command bytes sent from clients to the Skelly.
+- Receive and buffer raw notification bytes from the Skelly that can be polled by clients.

+For details see the [🔷 BLE Proxy Endpoints](#-ble-proxy-endpoints)

 ## 📋 Requirements